North Dakota Department of Public Instruction

 What is this initiative?

-On June 6, 2022, North Dakota State Superintendent Kirsten Baesler announced that school districts across the state can access ClassLink at zero cost this Fall.
+On June 6, 2022, North Dakota State Superintendent Kirsten Baesler announced that school districts across the state can access ClassLink at zero cost.
 Read all about the announcement and state-wide partnership here.

 Q